TSaldari/MountTable/README.md

    - Enter your first and last name
    - Use your **Mount St. Mary's email** (@msmary.edu or @email.msmary.edu)
    - Create a secure password (minimum 8 characters)
-   - Complete all required demographic information
+   - Complete all required demographic information -- optional
-   - Select any dietary restrictions (optional)
 3. Click **"Create Account"**
 4. **Save your Mount Table ID** (format: MT-########) - you'll need this to log in!
-5. Wait for administrator approval (you'll receive confirmation)
+5. Wait for administrator approval -- give it up to 24 hours!

 #### 2. Logging In